Ultimate Vegan Alcohol Guide

 • Honey: Sweetening the deal in a way that harms the bee colonies in traditional ales and wines, this outdated addition can be traced back to the days of the Vikings.
 We’ve come such a long way since then; there’s no reason to stay stuck in the past!

-• Vodka (made from fermented grains such as sorghum, corn, rice, rye or wheat, or potatoes — check out our article: Is Vodka Vegan?)
+• Vodka – Uses fermented grains such as sorghum, corn, rice, rye or wheat, or potatoes — check out our article: Is Vodka Vegan?

-• Bourbon and Whiskey (made from fermented a mixture of corn and grains
+• Bourbon and Whiskey – Uses a fermented mixture of corn and grains

 Vegan Wine Brands

 When it comes to wine, there are a number of easy go-to options that should be on any well-stocked shelf.
-There are too many to list here, but check Barnivore where you can enter in any brand name to see which specific wines are vegan.
 Some easy vegan wine options include:

 • Kind of Wild (certified organic and vegan)